shanetoneill/u-score-sports-website/README.md

 ## Features

-- Live data from ESPN and NewsAPI
+- Live data from ESPN
-- Clean Miami Vice color scheme
+- Clean Red and Black color scheme
 - Optimized for desktop and mobile
 - Custom UI with animated components